confluentinc/event-streaming-patterns/docs/stream-processing/wait-for-n-events.md

 ## Considerations

-Note that in the example above, we queried for an exact number of approvals `WHERE approvals = 2`.
-We could have used a greater-than-or-equal check (`WHERE approvals >= 2`) but that would have emitted a new event for a 3rd approval, and a 4th, and so on.
+Note that in the example above, we queried for an exact number of approvals (`WHERE approvals = 2`).
+We could have used a greater-than-or-equal check (`WHERE approvals >= 2`), but that would have emitted a new Event for a third approval, and then a fourth, and so on.
-That would be the wrong behavior here, but it might be useful feature in a system where we wanted to reward loyal customers, and send out a discount email for every order _after_ their first 10.
+In this case, that would be the wrong behavior, but it might be a useful feature in a system where we wanted to reward loyal customers and send out a discount email for every order _after_ their first 10.

 ## References

-* The [Event Grouping](../stream-processing/event-grouper.md) pattern, for a more general consideration of `GROUP BY` operations.
+* See also the [Event Grouping](../stream-processing/event-grouper.md) pattern, for a more general discussion of `GROUP BY` operations.
-* [Designing Event Driven Systems](https://www.confluent.io/designing-event-driven-systems/) - "Chapter 15: Building Streaming Services" for further discussion.
+* See chapter 15, "Building Streaming Services", of [Designing Event Driven Systems](https://www.confluent.io/designing-event-driven-systems/) for further discussion.